shravani0532/image-seo-optimizer/README.md

 - Add GUI for non-tech users

 ---
+## How to Run Locally
+1. Clone the repo
+2. Install dependencies: `pip install pandas`
+3. Add images in `/images/`
+4. Run `image_seo_optimizer.ipynb` in Jupyter Notebook

-Created by Shravani Swami ✨
+Created by Shravani Swami